Important dates and advice to help small businesses prepare for EOFY

 2. Make sure you reconcile and clean up your records

-3. Review data from your payroll vendor and Inland Revenue
+3. Examine the information from your payroll vendor and Inland Revenue

 5. Maximise your tax refunds